Inositol-phosphate phosphatase: Inositol monophosphatase in the phosphatidylinositol signaling pathway

-In this pathway, G-coupled protein receptors and tyrosine kinase receptors are activated, resulting in the activation of phospholipase C, which hydrolyzes phosphatidylinositol biphosphate (PIP_{2}), resulting in a membrane associated product, diacylglycerol, and a water-soluble product, inositol triphosphate.
+In this pathway, G-coupled protein receptors and tyrosine kinase receptors are activated, resulting in the activation of phospholipase C, which hydrolyzes phosphatidylinositol 4,5-bisphosphate (PIP_{2}), resulting in a membrane associated product, diacylglycerol, and a water-soluble product, inositol triphosphate.
 Diacylglycerol acts as a second messenger, activating several protein kinases and produces extended downstream signaling.
 Inositol triphosphate is also a second messenger which activates receptors on the endoplasmic reticulum to release calcium ion stores into the cytoplasm, creating a complex signaling system that can be involved in modulating fertilization, proliferation, contraction, cell metabolism, vesicle and fluid secretion, and information processing in neuronal cells.
 Overall, diacylglycerol and inositol triphosphate signaling has implications for neuronal plasticity, impacting hippocampal long term potentiation, stress-induced cognitive impairment, and neuronal growth cone spreading.
-Furthermore, not only is PIP_{2} a precursor to several signaling molecules, it can be phosphorylated at the 3’ position to become PIP3, which is involved in cell proliferation, apoptosis and cell movement.
+Furthermore, not only is PIP_{2} a precursor to several signaling molecules, it can be phosphorylated at the 3’ position to become PIP_{3}, which is involved in cell proliferation, apoptosis and cell movement.

-In this pathway, IMPase is the common, final step in recycling IP3 to produce PIP_{2}.
-IMPase does this by dephosphorylating inositol monophosphate to produce inorganic phosphate and myo-inositol, the precursor to PIP2.
+In this pathway, IMPase is the common, final step in recycling IP_{3} to produce PIP_{2}.
+IMPase does this by dephosphorylating inositol monophosphate to produce inorganic phosphate and myo-inositol, the precursor to PIP_{2}.
 Because of IMPase's crucial role in this signaling pathway, it is a potential drug target for inhibition and modulation.